Engineering 8 min read

 1. YAML Frontmatter Escaping Issue

-Challenge: YAML parse errors when translated titles or descriptions contain special characters.
+Challenge: YAML parsing errors when translated titles or descriptions contain special characters.

 Solution: